-- Strategic Fit: in keeping with the longer term site reconfiguration proposals, acting as an enabler to other service moves and relocation.
-Enables the co-location of services that supports evidence based practice, innovation in developing new models of care and provides a seamless service to adults and children. - Clinical Quality and Patient Safety: access to senior decision makers, immediate diagnostic support on one site - Patient Outcomes: reduced harm, improved morbidity and mortality and opportunities for improved clinical outcome. - Patient Experience: responsive no delays system in a dedicated bespoke environment - Clinical Staff & Resources: improved patient flow, proximity of services and an environment tailored to meet demand will increase staff satisfaction, improve morale and mitigate stress.
+- ▶ Strategic Fit: in keeping with the longer term site reconfiguration proposals, acting as an enabler to other service moves and relocation.
+Enables the colocation of services that supports evidence based practice, innovation in developing new models of care and provides a seamless service to adults and children. - ► Clinical Quality and Patient Safety: access to senior decision makers, immediate diagnostic support on one site - ▶ Patient Outcomes: reduced harm, improved morbidity and mortality and opportunities for improved clinical outcome. - ▶ Patient Experience: responsive no delays system in a dedicated bespoke environment - ▶ Clinical Staff & Resources: improved patient flow, proximity of services and an environment tailored to meet demand will increase staff satisfaction, improve morale and mitigate stress.
 Reduced sickness absence levels with higher rates of recruitment and retention as the emergency floor be recommended as a place to come and work.
 The floor will enable more effective ways of working and reduce duplication of work and facilitate collaborative interdisciplinary working.

-2.17.
-Potential Business Scope & Key Service Requirements
+2.17 Potential Business Scope & Key Service Requirements

-The Trust is seeking to improve its vascular ward service through relocation of a 28 bedded ward with ancillary accommodation to the GH site.
+The Trust is seeking to improve its vascular Angiography Suite and VSU service through the relocation to the GH site.